“A stylish and serene hotel tucked away in a quiet West Delhi suburb, with an excellent restaurant, small spa and personal service”

 If you're a very light sleeper, or have an early start the following day, you may want to ask for one of the rooms on a lower floor, as those nearer the rooftop restaurant can experience noise in the evenings.

 The bathrooms are spacious with rain showers or tubs, but feel somewhat dated next to the carefully styled bedrooms - note that the hot water can run out quickly.
-Shanti Home provides custom-made toiletries by Fab India, and bathrobes are available on request.
+Shanti Home provides custom-made toiletries; bathrobes are available on request.

 - Air conditioning